hessu/aprsc/doc/INSTALLING.md

     sudo apt-get upgrade

 Before starting aprsc edit the configuration file, which can be found in /opt/aprsc/etc/aprsc.conf.
-Please see the CONFIGURATION file for instructions.
+Please see the [CONFIGURATION](CONFIGURATION.html) document for instructions.

 To enable startup, edit /etc/default/aprsc and change STARTAPRSC="no" to "yes".
 There should not be any need to touch the other options at this time.